 9. Not breaking down your goals

 Setting goals is the first step towards goal achievement.
-One of the goal setting mistakes I often see is people failing to lay out the action steps needed to achieve their goals.
+A common mistake people make in goal setting is failing to lay out the action steps needed to achieve their goals.

 There is no plan and path to follow to provide daily direction.
 The first step is to set your goals.
 Then start breaking your goals down into actionable steps you can take daily and weekly to achieve your goals.